-Local 711 members received automated calls on the morning of 3/26/2020 with the following message.
+Local 711 members received automated calls of 4/9/2020 with the following message.
 If your phone showed a missed call from the union office, this message was the likely reason:

 This is an informational call about COVID 19 for the members of Local 711.